Luxembourg-Open-Source-Club/BICS-BOT/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡 Feature request
-about: Suggest an idea for this project
+about: Create a new ticket for a new feature request
 title: ''
 labels: 'enhancement'
 assignees: ''